Young Adult Cancer Support Group

 Join us at the Young Adult Support Group on the second and fourth Tuesday of each month at 6 p.m., on the 3rd floor of the OHSU Center for Health & Healing.

-The young adult years are no time to learn that you have cancer.
-At this time in life, we are establishing our independence, careers and families.
-Teens and young adults with cancer face different challenges from our peers and even other cancer patients.
+Young adults with cancer face different challenges than older cancer patients.
+It isn’t easy to be establishing independence, careers and families, while simultaneously trying to adjust to being diagnosed with cancer and the demands of treatment.
 In the Young Adult Support Group, you will meet others who face similar issues and find support, encouragement and resources for whatever the future brings.

 The Young Adult Support Group began in September 2003.
 It was started by the Leukemia & Lymphoma Society and Cancer Care Resources in response to the increased awareness of the unique needs of young adult cancer survivors.
 The group is now hosted by OHSU Knight Cancer Institute.
 Group members range from 21-40 years old.
 Clinical Psychologist Louise Marasco, Ph.D. and Social Worker Nora Larson, M.S.W. facilitate the group, which meets on the second and fourth Tuesday of each month from 6pm to 7:30pm.
 Whether you are years past treatment or have just been diagnosed, we welcome you to join us on a drop-in basis, and the group is free.